 1. A will

-The Power of Attorney is a document that allows a person of your choosing to handle your financial and legal affairs, including, at your option, if you become incapable of managing them yourself for medical reasons.
+The power of attorney is a document that names a person to handle your financial and legal affairs.
+It might also allow this person to handle your affairs if you were to become incapable of managing them yourself for medical reasons.

-The Representation Agreement allows you to designate someone you trust to make health and personal care decisions for you should you not be able to make such decisions yourself.
-If you have any particular health care wishes, you can include them in a Representation Agreement.
+The representation agreement allows you to name someone you trust to make health and personal care decisions for you should you become unable to make such decisions yourself.
+If you have any particular health-care wishes, you can include them in a representation agreement.

 - an advance directive to set out your wishes about medical care at the end of life